gpapp/freeplaneWBS/README.md

 * Input sanitization is not implemented, you are responsible to enter sensible numbers in the input forms
 * The dynamic property management is quite slow in Freeplane.
 * No export available yet
+* Attribute order is not modifiable directly with APIs, once they are in wrong order they can only changed manually

 ## Notes
 The template hides the technical attributes of the nodes, that are used for calculations.
-These attributes will be visible on maps not created from the template, and can be shown/hidden by using View/Node extensions/Attribute manager.
+These attributes will be visible on maps not created from the template, and can be shown/hidden by using Edit/Node extensions/Attribute manager.

 The concept behind the addon is one-project one map, there is no possibility to manage multiple disjunct projects in it simultaneously.